AY2324S2-CS2103T-T14-2/tp/docs/DeveloperGuide.md

 #### Design considerations

-The current design was chosen as the existing list of `Patients` in the `Model` object, `getFilteredPersonList()`, is an immutable object that necessitated the creation of an `ArrayList` object, though it may be inefficient.
+The current design was chosen as the existing list of `Patients` in the `Model` object, `getFilteredPatientList()`, is an immutable object that necessitated the creation of an `ArrayList` object, though it may be inefficient.

 ### Delete All feature